Cleg83/what-word-am-i/README.md

 The motivation was to create a word guessing game that provides a new, enjoyable but challenging interactive game that offers features other word guessing games do not (mainly the ability to show hints for the word if needed).

+My main issue with game I play daily is the tyranny of choice.
+By this, I mean a series of blank tiles with no context or guidance can inhibit some players from getting started (there's simply too much choice with where to start).
+Though WWAMI does present itself in a similar fashion to that game, the presence of the hint button offers some reassurance if they are struggling to get started or indeed, just struggling to guess the word.

 ### Background Information

 WWAMI took around 6 weeks to build and the bulk of the time was spent on navigation and letter input.
 Due to the game layout being simple and text input based, I wanted the player to not have to think about navigating between tiles.

 What I thought would be a simple project to build ended up presenting me with problems I'd not yet considered and the solutions to these problems were (largely) new territories for me.

-Thankfully (at its best), the internet is a wonderfully helpful place and
+Thankfully (at its best), the internet is a wonderfully helpful place and hours of scouring Stack Overflow, W3C, MDN & YouTube (special shout-out to the WebDev Simplified channel) steered me in the right direction.

 N.B.
 The commit history for this project belies the amount of time I actually spent working on it.
 I would say it's about 6 weeks of work that was committed regularly to a gitHub repo but due to exposing the API key (which I have since discovered is somewhat impossible without any server-side programming), I panicked and deleted that repo.
 Then in a rather rushed manner, I committed everything to the new repo but was careful to still (try) and give a fairly accurate snapshot of the order in which the project was built.